Balloon forges friendship between Sagami Depot Soldiers and Tokyo elementary

 |0

-This work, Balloon forges friendship between Sagami Depot Soldiers and Tokyo elementary [Image 5 of 5], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Balloon forges friendship between Sagami Depot Soldiers and Tokyo elementary, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT